Gear4music (Holdings) plc

 The Board of Directors consider, both individually and together, that they have acted in the way that they consider, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole, having regard to the stakeholders and matters set out in s.172 (a-f of the Companies Act) in the decisions taken during the year.
 Our plan is designed to have a long-term beneficial impact on the Company and its stakeholders.

-Gear4music is the largest UK based online retailer of musical instruments and music equipment, selling own-brand musical instruments and music equipment alongside premium third-party brands such as Fender, Yamaha and Roland, to customers ranging from beginners to musical enthusiasts and professionals, in the UK, Europe and the Rest of the World.
+Gear4music is the largest UK based online retailer of musical instruments and music equipment, selling own-brand musical instruments and music equipment alongside premium third-party brands such as Yamaha, Fender, and Roland, to customers ranging from beginners to musical enthusiasts and professionals, in the UK, Europe and the Rest of the World.

 Our strategy is formally reviewed at least annually and the supporting tactical plans considered at every Board meeting.

-The Group seeks to maintain a regular dialogue with both existing and potential investors to ensure that its strategy, business model and performance are clearly understood.
+The Group seeks to maintain a regular dialogue with both existing and potential investors to ensure that its strategy, business model, and performance are clearly understood.
 Understanding what investors and analysts think and helping these audiences understand our business, is an important part of taking our business forward.

-The Chief Executive Officer and Chief Financial Officer regularly meet with investors and analysts to provide them with updates on the Group’s business and to obtain feedback regarding the market’s expectations of the Group.
-The Group’s NOMAD and public relations advisor provide written feedback after these presentations and meetings, and this feedback is shared with the Board.
+The Executive Chair, Chief Executive Officer and Chief Financial Officer regularly meet with investors and analysts to provide them with updates on the Group’s business and to obtain feedback regarding the market’s expectations of the Group.
+The Group’s NOMAD and public relations advisor provide written feedback after these presentations and meetings, and this feedback is shared with the wider Board.

-The Group invites all shareholders to attend its Annual General Meeting where they can meet and question the Directors, and express ideas or concerns.
+The Group invites all shareholders to attend its Annual General Meeting where they can meet and question the Directors and express ideas or concerns.
 The Notice of the Meeting is sent to shareholders at least 21 days before the meeting and the chairs of the Board and all committees together with all other Directors, routinely attend the AGM and are available to answer questions raised by shareholders.

 Where voting decisions are not in line with the Group’s expectations the Board will engage with those shareholders to understand and address any issues.